appml/nano/index.md

 })(window, document);
 ```

-Now tap render to view the output of your custom parser.
+Now go to your note and tap render to view the output of your custom parser.

 More useful parsing can be achieved by following the same pattern.
 Take a look at this example of integrating [org-mode](https://raw.githubusercontent.com/appml/nano/master/samples/%7Eneutrinote_script.txt) into neutriNote.